An exported Python model scored externally#

 Import prediction logs for monitoring#

-We now have used the model to make predictions and exported these predictions in a usable format.
-Next we need to import the prediction data into Dataiku so that it can be monitored in the usual way.
+You now have used the model to make predictions and exported these predictions in a usable format.
+Next, you need to import the prediction data into Dataiku so that you can monitor it in the usual way.

 In the Python Monitoring Flow zone, open the predictions_python dataset.